Pop your head into any commercial gym, and you’ll almost certainly see lifters developing their legs using the hack squat and the leg press.

 The high degree of knee and hip flexion (bending) that happens in the leg press makes the quads and glutes the main movers in this exercise.

 When below parallel, the adductors kick in significantly more to help the lifter extend (straighten) their hips on the ascent.
-Lastly, the calves also assist to a small degree in order to extend the ankles and knee.
+Lastly, the calves also assist to a small degree to extend the ankles and knees.

 Due to the muscles working in the leg press, I recommended it as an alternative to the belt squat and alternative to the front squat.